yasirrn786/hackathon-2026/README.md

 ## ⭐ Support

-If you like the project, consider giving the repository a ⭐ on GitHub!
+If you like the project, consider giving the repository a ⭐ on GitHub